List of Coronation Street characters introduced in 1960: Minnie Caldwell

 Minnie Caldwell is one of the original characters in the long-running British soap opera Coronation Street.

-Minnie, played by Margot Bryant from 1960–1976, was a timid and lovable elderly woman who went about with the more dominant characters of Martha Longhurst and Ena Sharples.
+Minnie, played by Margot Bryant from 1960 to 1976, was a timid and lovable elderly woman who went about with the more dominant characters of Martha Longhurst and Ena Sharples.
 Minnie was known to be very indecisive, which often led Ena to label her as slow-witted or "daft".
 Minnie originally lived with her (unseen) domineering mother, Amy Carlton.
 When Amy died in 1962, aged 94, Minnie moved from 15 Jubilee Terrace to 5 Coronation Street, where she lived with her beloved tomcat, Bobby.

 An old flame, Handel Gartside (Harry Markham), came back to woo her in 1970 after he had made a bit of money in an overseas business venture in Quebec.
 She flirted with him for a while but he was eventually driven off by Billy Walker.
 Later that year, Minnie's former lodger Joe Donnelli came back to the Street and held her at gunpoint, as he became nervous about being prosecuted for the murder of Steve Tanner.
 Stan Ogden came to Minnie's house, ready to fight with Joe as he had had a dalliance with his daughter Irma Barlow; when Stan realised what was going on, he offered himself in Minnie's place.
 Joe agreed to release Minnie (and Bobby), making Stan sing Christmas carols at gunpoint before eventually killing himself.

 Minnie considered marrying Albert Tatlock in 1974 but realised that she would be financially burdened by Albert, as Ena erroneously claimed that she would receive just £1,250 for a married couple whilst she already received £775 in pensions as a single occupant; she also found that Albert annoyed her considerably.
 Eventually, it was the usually indecisive Minnie who called off their engagement.

 In 1976, Minnie went to stay with Handel Gartside and later accepted his offer to live with him in Whaley Bridge.
 She moved away without informing Ena, afraid that Ena would try and talk her out of her decision.

 In 2008, former lodger Jed Stone reappeared after an absence of over 42 years, clutching a cat and with a framed photo of Minnie in his home.
 He and Emily Bishop reminisced about her briefly, where Jed mentioned that he had regretted getting arrested on Minnie's birthday in 1966.
 Jed also had a box containing photos of he and Minnie together, later visiting her grave.